Lazare Hoche: Early life

-Early career

-In 1782, Hoche began working as an aide at the royal stables, but soon left in order to join the Army.
-He entered the French Guards regiment as a fusilier in October 1784, although he originally intended to serve with the colonial troops in the East Indies.
+In 1782, Hoche began working as an aide at the royal stables, but soon left in order to join the French Royal Army.
+He enlisted in the French Guards Regiment as a fusilier in October 1784, although he originally intended to serve with the colonial troops in the East Indies.
 He was promoted to grenadier in November 1785 then to corporal in May 1789, just before the outbreak of the French Revolution.

 After the French Guards were disbanded at the start of the Revolution, Hoche joined the new National Guard in September 1789.
-During the October Days protests, he was among the Guardsmen under the command of La Fayette who escorted King Louis XVI and his family out of the Palace of Versailles.
+During the October Days protests, he was among the Guardsmen under the command of the Marquis de Lafayette who escorted King Louis XVI and his family out of the Palace of Versailles.
 He thereafter served in various line infantry regiments until he received a commission in 1792.